Culinary Nutrition - BS

 - Create appropriate wellness-education programs for a community, work-site or public health environment.

-Throughout the Culinary Nutrition program, students learn nutrition theory as applied across the lifespan, while exploring traditional, alternative, and specialized diets.
-Students develop, analyze, and execute nutritionally sound food that not only tastes good but adheres to current dietary guidelines.
-Both Registered Dietitians and credentialed chefs share their professional expertise in culinary nutrition classes throughout the four years of study.
+Throughout the Culinary Nutrition program, students learn nutrition theory as applied across the life span, while exploring traditional, alternative and specialized diets.
+Students develop, analyze and execute nutritionally sound food that not only tastes good but adheres to current dietary guidelines.
+Both Registered Dietitians and credentialed chefs share their professional expertise in culinary nutrition classes throughout the program.

-In addition, culinary skills and nutrition theory are complemented by course work in both financial and personnel management with sound general studies education.
-The BS Culinary Nutrition program culminates with a required Advanced Culinary Nutrition Internship where students participate in an industry experience that allows the student to apply academic theory within their chosen specialty.
+In addition, culinary skills and nutrition theory are complemented by coursework in both financial and personnel management and sound general studies education.
+The Culinary Nutrition program culminates with a required advanced internship specific to culinary nutrition where students participate in an industry experience that allows the student to apply academic theory within their chosen specialty.

 A four-year program leading to the bachelor of science degree